joshblum/django-audit-log/README.md

 Lets you keep track of who changed what model instance in you Django application.
 Full model structure is tracked and kept in a separate table similar in structure to the original model table.

 Let's say a user logs in the admin and adds a Product model instance.
-The audit log will track this in a separate table with the exact structure of you Product table plus a reference to the user, the time of the action and type of action indicating it was an insert.
+The audit log will track this in a separate table with the exact structure of your Product table plus a reference to the user, the time of the action and type of action indicating it was an insert.

 Next the user does an update of the same Product instance.
 The audit log table will keep the previous entry and another one will be added reflecting the change.

 When the user deletes the same model instance the audit log table will have an entry indicating this with the state of the model before it was deleted.

+The framework also keeps track of information from the  `HTTPRequest `object such as the  `GET `and  `POST `parameters,  `User-Agent`,  `Request-URL`, and the ` IP-address} of the sender.
+This allows an ad addition an extendible administrative interface was built to view audit objects, displaying relevant details.

 What It Doesn't Do
 ----------------------------